rabbitControl/RCP/RCPSpecification.md

 RCP defines a flexible value encoding to minimize the amount of bytes necessary to transmit values.
 This encoding is used for parameter-ids and the parameter count (see initialize command).

+Implementors can use an int32 for the decoded value.
+Flexible-value-encoding's maximum unsigned value is 2^28 = 268435456, this fits in the positive range of a int32.

 A value encoded with `flexible value encoding` consits of a series of maximum 4 bytes where the most significant bit of each byte determines whether more bytes are following (0) or not (1).
 (Termination bit)